xr3ng/xrengine/docs/content/en/docs/10-api-reference/video-caching.md

 ## Structure

-XRChat can download and convert videos hosted on external sites into an easily-streamable DASH format and cache them on a storage provider you control, such as an S3 bucket in AWS.
+XREngine can download and convert videos hosted on external sites into an easily-streamable DASH format and cache them on a storage provider you control, such as an S3 bucket in AWS.

 The conversion endpoint will download the video, run it through ffmpeg to turn it into 1080p/s at a maximum bitrate of